littleadam/WorkingCodes/README.md

-collection of All working codes from Adam's funlab that are tested frequently.
+This repo contains All working codes from Adam's funlab that are tested frequently.

 The codes are open for all and one can use the code directly without any testing as the codes are fully tested